Last Modified: Wednesday, May 25, 2022 3:07 pm

 I tested positive for COVID-19.
 Do I need to tell the University?

 Yes.
 If you get a positive test result, you should report it on Hawk Check, isolate yourself, and expect a phone call from our health care professionals.
-You are not required to inform your supervisor or co-workers that you have COVID.
-Your close contacts will be informed as part of the contact tracing process.
-Your supervisor will be informed by Benefits that you have been placed in isolation.
+You are not required to inform your professors, supervisor (or anyone else) that you have COVID – but you do need to let them know that based on your responses to Hawk Check, you will not be able to come to the campus.
+You will be asked to provide a list of people you have been in close contact with recently, and the University’s contact tracers will those people of a possible exposure to someone with COVID as part of the contact tracing process.
+Employees: your supervisor will be informed by Benefits that you have been placed in isolation and are the date on which you are expected return to working on campus.
+Students: your professors will be informed by the Dean of Students office that you cannot come to class in-person for a period of time.

 How do I tell the difference between cold, flu and COVID-19?